World Menopause Day 2025: Ideas to raise awareness in the workplace

 Manager training and actively involving men in the conversation are key steps in creating a truly inclusive workplace culture.
 This type of visual content, combined with real-life stories, often resonates strongly with people.
 It can help normalise conversations about menopause among all genders and ensure it is never reduced to being seen only as a women’s issue.

 The lead-up to World Menopause Day is a great opportunity to pause and reflect on what your company currently offers, and to introduce or update your menopause policy.
-If you don't already have one and aren't sure where to begin, download our free Menopause Policy Template to use as a basis for your own.
+If you don't already have one and aren't sure where to begin, download Fertifa's Menopause Policy Template to use as a basis for your own.

 A clear policy shows a genuine commitment to employee wellbeing and helps encourage open communication.
 It should include provisions such as flexible working, reasonable adjustments, access to occupational health, and menopause-related sick leave where needed, to help people on their menopause journey.